The Fair Division of Hereditary Set Systems: A Polynomial Time Implementation

 \subsection{A Formal Description of the Polytime Algorithm.}

-We now formalize the intuitive description give above and prove the resultant procedure runs in time polynomial in the number of items $m$.
+We now formalize the intuitive description given above and prove the resultant procedure runs in time polynomial in the number of items $m$.
 Formally, our polynomial time algorithm is described in Procedure \ref{full-fairdivalg}.

 The algorithm calls a sub-procedure, Procedure \ref{fast-fairdivalg}, which groups together Phases~$4$~to~$n$.
 This grouping, in turn, relies upon Procedure \ref{minset} which given a target value $\alpha$, finds a minimal cardinality bundle of items of value at least $\alpha$ and returns this bundle together with the agent who values it the most.